-So the deal was stuck at 3,300 Euros (very generous I was assured) and the order was placed to arrive the following morning.
+So the deal was struck at 3,300 Euros (very generous I was assured) and the order was placed to arrive the following morning.

 I have to say that, to mitigate a compromise to my whole summer cruise, I am happy to pay what it costs and I am relieved that I should be back on track, albeit having consumed the slack I had in my schedule.